Backed Finance

 Typically none from issuer to secondary-market holders (jurisdiction-dependent)

-Token holders should assume they are responsible for tracking cost basis and reporting taxable events arising from token purchases/sales/transfers and any DeFi usage.
-Secondary-market DEX/venue activity generally does not generate standardized tax forms from the issuer.
+The latest reviewed Backed materials do not establish a reliable platform-wide K-1, 1099, or standardized issuer tax-form schedule for secondary-market holders.
+Token holders should assume they are responsible for tracking cost basis and reporting taxable events arising from token purchases, sales, transfers, and any DeFi usage.

 Income Character